 Many millionaires own their own businesses, and they typically either started it or continued a family-owned enterprise.
 Further, their businesses often lack the prestige of professions celebrated in the popular press.

 Stanley takes pains, for example, to highlight the story of Mr. Richard, a junk-yard operator worth over $10 million, with an annual salary above $700,000.
 Avoiding the prestige professions is not only an accident, Stanley argues, but a strategy to avoid competing with other very smart people.
-Levinson returns frequently to this theme of wealth accumulation through entrepreneurship, which, of course, I believe in myself.
+Stanley returns frequently to this theme of wealth accumulation through entrepreneurship, which, of course, I believe in myself.

 Not the best students